stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

     }
 ```

-Let's analyze a little our `goldenBytestring` function:
+Let's analyze a little bit our `goldenBytestring` function:

  - Its type is `Golden ByteString`.
  - To print our failed tests it makes use of haskell's `show` function.